 How does cortisol impact PTSD?

-It is well known that cortisol impacts men with PTSD and excess cortisol is part major cause for the disorder.
+It is well known that cortisol impacts men with PTSD and excess cortisol is a major cause of the disorder.
 Reference

 There are several signs of PTSD that center around stressful and traumatic events.
 Common symptoms are re-experiencing traumatic events, which causes cortisol to spike and testosterone levels to reduce to medically low levels.